NICEE 2018 Competition Rules

 Teams will take part in the same judging processes as individuals.
 Rules for teams will mirror those of the individuals.
 Students will classify their inventions upon registration and will be judged in that category unless changed by the judges.
 The NICEE Staff and judges reserve the right to combine and/or reconfigure awards categories.

 Awards provided to students, including any plaques and monetary awards, are the property of the awarded students and not the school or organization they are representing.
 Schools/organizations may purchase duplicate awards by contacting STEMIE staffers.
-Where a team wins an award, The STEMIE Coalition will provide additional plaques for the additional team members after the event is concluded.
+Where a team wins an award, The STEMIE Coalition will provide additional plaques or awards for the additional team members after the event is concluded, provided the additional team members were present and participated in judging.
+In cases where teammate did not participate at the in-person judging, they will not be eligible for awards or other prize.

 Students will be judged at multiple times for different awards.
 In some instances, the student will be present during the judging, and other times not.
 There are multiple times a student may be judged:

 - Before the event.
 All students will upload an Invention Profile as part of the registration process.
-This will, among other things, contain a description of your invention, a picture of your invention, and a 4-min (max) unedited and continuous pitch video about your invention.
+This will, among other things, contain a description of your invention, a picture of your invention, and a 4-min (max) unedited and continuous pitch video about your invention (we do not accept “produced” videos; video should reflect live pitch).
 All student inventions will be judged according to this Invention Profile information by a set of pre-event judges.
 During this judging period, each invention will be given a score, and feedback on their invention — both to be provided to the student at the conclusion of judging.
 Dozens of judges will review these inventions and score them, and we expect each invention will be scored by multiple judges.
 Some awards, such as sponsored awards by sponsors without a physical presence at the event, may be judged wholly on this preliminary judging period.
 Some awards will use this score in combination with the on-site score to come up with a final score for each student.
 In short, the Invention Profile is important and should not be just done in a few minutes off the cuff.

 - During the afternoon of the event.
 All students will take part in “judging circles” — peer review judging environments (typically including up to 8 inventions), where each student will pitch to the other students while the judges watch and ask questions of all the kids in the circle.
 Each student or student team will have four minutes to pitch their invention, and five minutes to answer questions, from both peers and judges.
 For teams, all team members attending for a team project must share a part making the pitch.
 Judges will take a moment at the end of each student’s/team’s presentation to make any notes or comments they have on their electronic scoring device, before moving on to the next student/team.
 When the judging circles are done, designated award judges may visit the student exhibits and have a follow up conversation with some students before determining the final scoring for their respective award.